 Application Review: Your your application will be reviewed by a select group of faculty and graduate students that form the Admissions Committee.
 All members of the Admissions Committee are instructed to respect your privacy rights with regard to information disclosed in your application.

 Application Fee Waivers: The Cornell Graduate School will consider requests for fee-waivers for applicants who are experiencing financial hardship as well as applicants who have participated in specific pipeline programs.
 This process is part of the application itself.
 More information can be found on the application fee portion of the Graduate School web site.
-Please note: the Field of BMCB is not able to issue fee waivers; requests should not be sent to the Field.
+Please note: the Field of Biophysics is not able to issue fee waivers; requests should not be sent to the Field.

 Recruitment Events: Interviews are an important part of our admissions process, allowing us to interact with you and learn more about you beyond your written application.
 Top-ranked domestic applicants (i.e. students who are attending a college in the US) being considered for an admissions offer are typically invited to campus to interview; international applicants (i.e. students who are attending a college outside of the US) are interviewed via Zoom.
 Should an invited applicant be unable to attend one of our in-person Recruitment Weekends, they will be invited to interview with faculty via Zoom.

 Diversity and Inclusion

 Cornell University and the Graduate School are committed to providing an inclusive environment for all Cornell students.
 The Field of Biophysics strongly supports this mission and, as a result, our graduate student community is a vibrant and diverse one.
 Biophysics students come from all areas of the globe and all walks of life.
 We are committed to the equality of educational opportunity and success for all students.
 The Field actively seeks individuals from underrepresented ethnic groups and participate in many programs on campus to recruit and retain under-represented minorities and diversity students (including first-generation college students).